DWCarrot/RPGItems-reloaded-wiki/en:Commands.md

 #### `/rpgitem [ITEM] permission [permission node] [enabled|boolean]`

+Set item permission node.
+If `enabled` is `true`, only players with corresponding permission node can use this item.

 #### `/rpgitem [ITEM] quality` | `/rpgitem [ITEM] quality [value]`

+Set item quality.
+Currently no actual usage in plugin.

+Possible values:

+* `trash`
+* `common`
+* `uncommon`
+* `rare`
+* `epic`
+* `legendary`

 #### `/rpgitem [ITEM] recipe [chance|int]`

+Set the item has a chance of `1/[chance]` to be crafted via craft table.

 #### `/rpgitem [ITEM] remove`

+Remove the item from plugin.

 #### `/rpgitem [ITEM] removepower [power]`

+Remove the power from item.
+If the item have multiple specified power, the last will be removed.

 #### `/rpgitem [ITEM] toggleArmorLore`

+Toggle item armor information and hand/type text to be shown/hidden.

 #### `/rpgitem [ITEM] togglePowerLore`

+Toggle item power description to be shown/hidden.
+Hide power lore can make item description looks cleaner.

 #### `/rpgitem [ITEM] worldguard`

+Set item to work with worldguard.